Metastatic Cancer – Cannabis Research

 Description of Metastatic Cancer

-Most often cancers tend to originate in one local.
+Most often, cancers tend to originate in one locale.
 However, cancer as it grows can spread to nearby tissue and organs.
-When it spreading into more distant parts of the body is called metastatic cancer (aka stage IV cancer).
-Once a cancer metastasizes it become even harder to treat.
-Most often at this stage treatment option are limited to palliative care.
+It may eventually drain into other areas and reach a larger bloody supply that allows for hematogenous or lymphatic spread.
+When spreading to more distant parts of the body, it is called metastatic cancer (aka stage IV cancer).

 Disease Classification